 Very similar to Guided Meditation, this Google Assistant action plays a short, two-minute guided meditation track.
 Simple, less involved than some of the Alexa skills, but still a useful and calming addition to the Assistant's skillset.

 This highly-rated skill offers meditation sessions of three, four, five, ten and 20 minutes.
 The shorter sessions focus on breathing and making you aware of how your body feels, while the longer sessions cover a broader spectrum and aim for total relaxation after a hectic day.

 If you don't want to go through picking the length of meditation every time you use the skill, you can say: "Alexa, ask Mindful Meditation to set the default meditation to three minutes".
 This will automatically start a three minute session when you open the skill.
 If you change your mind, you can always ask Alexa to remove your default meditation later.

-Calm is one of the world's most popular meditation apps for iOS and Android, and was voted one of Apple's apps of the year in 2017.
+Calm is one of the world's most popular meditation apps for iOS and Android.
 The Google Assistant version offers fewer sessions, but does a great job of talking you through breathing technique, with good counting instructions and a soothing voice.